 Recognise and be willing to exercise your basic rights.
-We are often taught that we are not allowed to stand up for ourselves.
+2 We are often taught that we are not allowed to stand up for ourselves.
 This is not true.
-Remind yourself that you have the right to say no change your mind, ask questions.

-have the right to say no, change your mind, ask questions, express feelings, change and grow, be respected, etc.
+Remind yourself that you have the right to say no, change your mind, ask questions, express feelings, change and grow, be respected, etc.